Welcome to Social Media 101!

 When you use @ followed by the person’s user name (@UserName, for example), Facebook, Instagram, Twitter, and any other social network sends a notification to the person you’ve tagged.
 They can now more easily engage with your post, not needing to have searched it out.

 In short, # and @ are the two symbols you are most likely to use in your social media outreach.
 The next step, then, is learning how to strategically use them to better communicate on social media.
 And that’s where we come in!
-Contact us today to learn more about them, and become an expert on your social network of choice.
+Schedule your Online Consultation today to learn more about them, and become an expert on your social network of choice.